tabishfayyaz/git-cheat-sheet/README.md

 `$ git log --author=<name>`

 ### Filter commits by date committed
-`$ git log --since --before		//--since “1 week ago”, --since “1st October 2016”, --since “1 day” `
+`$ git log --since --before		//--since "1 week ago", --since "1st October 2016", --since "1 day" `

 ### Filter commits by commit message
-`$ git log --grep=<string> --format=”%h %an %s”`	the arguments are an OR relationship, use `--all-match` for AND, format specifier glossary in resources
+`$ git log --grep=<string> --format="%h %an %s"`	the arguments are an OR relationship, use `--all-match` for AND, format specifier glossary in resources

 ### Look for differences that change the number of occurrences of the specified string
 `$ git log -S<string>`		there is no '=' or space/colon between the `-S` and the string we are searching for